 Since that day, I again love what I am doing!

-How have the classes [you took] at Columbia Business School shaped your business/management approach?
+How have the CBS classes you took shaped your business/management approach?

 Three words come to mind: anchoring, win-win situation and BATNA.
 They all stem from one of the best classes I took at Columbia Business School; Managerial Negotiations taught by Professor Daniel Ames.
 For a start-up, everything is a negotiation since you are by no means a market maker, you are a market taker.